sandiegojs/sandiegojs.github.com/about.md

 If anyone is interested in setting up new topic-focused meetups, please let us know via a [github issue][issues], email, or by poking us on the shoulder at any meetup.

+### Keep Connected

+For general questions or conversation, get in touch with us through our [Google Group](https://groups.google.com/forum/#!forum/sandiegojs).

 ## The team

 <ul class="unstyled team-list">